xsmh/qin-doov-hacking/README.md

 **Finally:** When the computer reboots, you will be greeted with a few options.
 Press enter on the first option `Start Linux Mint` (If you have already done that before and ran into issues, then try picking `Compatibility Mode` instead).
 Once you have booted into Linux, you will be shown a login screen.
 Insert the password `user` and hit enter.

 ## General info about the Linux ISO

+- Password for logging in to the live Linux environment is `user`.
 - There is no persistence.
 Meaning that any data you store on the Linux ISO itself will be lost after a reboot.
 - Wi-Fi may not work on some computer models due to unavailable proprietary drivers.
 In which case you will have to either use an Ethernet cable or transfer data via an external drive.
 - Includes empty vbmeta file, American bands partitions, python script to force fastboot mode, and an `F21 Pro` boot image without TWRP installed.